acapuccio-2303/AI_multiagents_rag_vision/README.md

-# Multimodal Conversational System — RAG + Vision
+# Next-Gen Multimodal Agents — RAG & Vision

-A smart multimodal assistant that combines image understanding and document Q&A. Queries are dynamically routed between a Vision Agent and a RAG Agent using LangGraph and LangChain, with persistent session memory and automatic S3 sync.
+A smart multimodal assistant that combines **image understanding** and **document Q&A**.
+Queries are dynamically routed between a Vision Agent and a RAG Agent using **LangGraph** and **LangChain**, with persistent session memory and automatic S3 sync.

 Features:
 - Context-aware responses across sessions